By Anke Zimmermann, BSc, FCAH

 2 Department of Surgery, International Academy of Classical Homoeopathy, Greece

 Instead of focusing on the local phenomena of gangrene pathology, treatment focuses on the general indications of the immune system, stressing the important role of the immune system as a whole.
-The aim was to show, through case reports, that homoeopathic therapy can treat gangrene without amputating the gangrenous part, and hence has a strong substitution for consideration in treating gangrene.
+The aim was to show, through case reports, that homeopathic therapy can treat gangrene without amputating the gangrenous part, and hence has a strong substitution for consideration in treating gangrene.
 You can read the paper here.

 Video of Successful Treatment of Diabetic Gangrene with Homeopathy